 Among the various transition effects, you can enable Infinite Scrolling.
 This feature enables navigation without pagination controls.
 The items of the next page are loaded automatically when the visitor scrolls to the bottom of the current archive.

-Shortcodes from 3rd party plugins (for example, Visual Composer) will not work properly when any type of AJAX call is used inside Content Templates, Views, and WordPress Archives.
-This includes AJAX pagination and custom search.
+- Shortcodes from 3rd party plugins (for example, Visual Composer) will not work properly.
+This limitation includes AJAX calls for both pagination and custom search.

 Browser History Management in AJAX Pagination